 A tender is a written offer presented before an owner (department) showing interest in performing the specified work within the specified time under agreed conditions.

-Tender is a written offer presented before an owner (department) showing interest to perform the specified work within the specified time under agreed condition.
-The owner (or department) supplies a special printed tender form at the usual cost.
-In such tender form; condition of contract and other related obligations are printed.
+The owner (or department) supplies a particular printed tender form at the usual cost.
+In such tender form, contract conditions and other related obligations are published.

-At this stage detailed design of the project is done and based on the design & detail cost; estimation of the project is prepared.
+At this stage, the detailed design of the project is done, and based on the design & detail cost, an estimation of the project is prepared.

 The concerned authority will approve the estimated cost of the project and allocate the budget for the project.

-In order to notify publicly, the tender document fulfilling the requirements is prepared before inviting tender.
-Approval of tender document by the concerned authority is essential.
+To notify publicly, the tender document fulfilling the requirements is prepared before inviting tender.
+Approval of tender documents by the concerned authority is essential.

-g.
-Cost of the complete set of tender forms, condition, estimated cost etc.
+✔ Cost of the complete set of tender forms, condition, estimated cost, etc.

 We are sorry that this post was not useful for you!